 Notification of admission and payment of tuition fee

 The notification of admission is sent latest by June 30th 2017 by e-mail.
 At this point an

 applicant applying from outside the EU area must apply for the residence

 permit for studies as soon as possible in order to avoid any delays in

 beginning studies.
-See practicalities for international students found
+See information concerning practicalities for international students found

 below.
 If you are required to pay tuition fees, you will recieve the invoice for the tuition fee together with the notification of admission.

 Admission to Laurea degree programmes in English is based on the results of the exam only.
 If your admission points are not sufficient for admission to the programme of your first preference, your points will then be checked for your lower preferences.
 An applicant can be accepted to one option only.
 If you are given admission to a higher preference, you cannot be selected for admission to the lower preferences.
 Therefore please carefully consider your order of preference before submitting your application.

 If you have been offered admission, you must confirm your study place before 14th July 2017 15:00.
 Applicants are responsible for ensuring the confirmation arrives to the admissions services before the given deadline.
 If the admission services do not receive your confirmation form by the given date, you will forfeit your right to enrol in the degree programme.
 Applicants can confirm the offered study place via the My Studyinfo -service (Finnish bank codes required) or in writing with a written study place confirmation form provided with the notification of admission.

 When you confirm a study place, you will not be considered a first-time applicant in the future applications.
 Please note that degree programmes provided in English do not have to use quotas for first-time applicants.
 For more information see Quotas for first-time applicants (link)